AlfonsoAllen/Multi_Motif_Repo/README.md

 To incorporate species’ phenological overlap in our motif analysis, we calculated both types of triplets from the bipartite networks that arose weekly (see panel a for an example of such networks).
 Thus, heterospecific triplets only appear when different coflowering species that shared pollinators are present in a given week.
 Here, we show how to estimate total amount of homo- and of heterospecific triplets per week and floral visitor for a given plant.

-To run the this example I will use the functions in `R_Scripts/functions.R` and the data in `Raw_Data/example.csv`.
-The metadata in `Raw_Data/example.csv` can be described as follows:
+To run the this example I will use the functions in `R_Scripts/functions.R` and the data in `Example/example.csv`.
+The metadata in `Example/example.csv` can be described as follows:
-*Plot: network/site/year ID.
+* Plot: network/site/year ID.
-*Subplot: plant individual ID.
+* Subplot: plant individual ID.
-*Plant: plant species ID.
+* Plant: plant species ID.
-*ID: visitor species ID.
+* ID: visitor species ID.
-*Visits: number of visits recorded between the plant individual and the visitor species.
+* Visits: number of visits recorded between the plant individual and the visitor species.
-*Week: number of the week.
+* Week: number of the week.

 ![](Example/Example_1.png)
 ```